kosaka90/hk25-teams/hk25-USWest/getting_started.md

 3. Run the sample notebook.

 More detailed documentation of Jupyter on NERSC is available [here](https://docs.nersc.gov/services/jupyter/).
+Also, you can watch video recordings about [Using Python at NERSC](https://youtu.be/WstVoxl6sXM?si=Q_Td8FiovitxUFov) and [Using Jupyter at NERSC](https://youtu.be/U9O59DQ9zhc?si=TsmPILkDE9BKLDFr) from the past NERSC new user trainning event.